Moss homers twice as A's rout Tigers

 Andy Dirks singled in a run and scored on Alex Avila's two-run double in the bottom of the eighth.

 The 14 runs tied a season-high for the A's ...
 Detroit's Miguel Cabrera has reached base safely in 31 straight games ...
 This is Moss' fourth-career multi-home run game ...
 Brett Anderson, who was activated from the 60-day disabled list Wednesday, threw the final three innings to get his first career save.
-Anderson, who was making only the second relief appearance of his career, hadn't pitched since April 29 due to a fractured foot.
-The A's opened a roster spot for Anderson by optioning pitcher Tommy Milone to Triple-A Sacramento.
+Anderson, who was making only the second relief appearance of his career, hadn't pitched since April 29 due to a sprained right ankle.
+The A's opened a roster spot for Anderson by optioning pitcher Tommy Milone to Triple- A Sacramento.